rajeshvr79/UCB-MLAI/module_17_starter/README.md

-# Bank Marketing Machine Learning Project
+# Bank Marketing Campaigns research using Machine Learning

 This project involves building and evaluating machine learning models using the Bank Marketing dataset.
 The goal is to predict whether a client will subscribe to a term deposit based on a variety of features.